vocalpy/vak/README.md

 Currently, all data files must be in Matlab format.
 Each training file should contain 2 variables:
 * s - A Nf x Nt real matrix of the spectrogram.
 Nt is the number of time steps.
 Nf is the number of frequency bins (the current code assumes 513 but this can be changed by updating the variable __input_vec_size__).
 The values in this matrix should range from 0 to 0.8 with 0 indicating low energy in the time-spectral bin.
 * labels - A 1 x Nt real vector that contains the manually annotated label for each time step.
 Use 0 to annotate silence or non-syllable noise.
+For any time bins during a syllable, use an integer.
+It is recommended to use the sequence [1,2, ... # of syllables] as labels and not large and sparse numbers.
 Testing or unlabeled files need to contain only the variable `s`.
 ### Folders and lists
 The code contains variables for holding the names of four folders: